Sasi-Koramutla/MortgageApp/README.md

+# MortgageApp
 ![Mortgage](https://github.com/Sasi-Koramutla/mortgageapp/blob/master/house.jpg)

-# MortgageApp
+## Deployed Link
 https://master.d3acagn19vzppe.amplifyapp.com/

 ## Description
 This is a MERN-stack app built using React, Express and MongoDB.
-The application allows users to signup, login and submit mortgage application information.
+The application allows users to signup, login/logout and submit/update mortgage application information.

-#Technologies Used
-This has been built using React, Express, Node, Nodemailer, Bootstrap, and MongoDB.

-#Using the App
+## Using the App
 In order to use the app, download the full folder for the site to work.
 You will need a baseline understanding of Express, MongoDB/Mongoose, & React to understand how it is put together and what changes can be made.

-#Future Improvements and Deployment Steps
+## Future Improvements and Deployment Steps
 1. Uploading Documents for the Mortgage Application.

 2. Implementing a dashboard for the admin.